kevinbeaty/oneself/README.md

 ```

 Although it might be better to shim your objects.
 This
-will create generic functions for all enumerable methods
+will create functions for all enumerable methods
 along with `toString`.

 ```javascript